Kay2dan/jekyll-ideal-image-slider/README.md

 ## Integration suggestions

-Add the CSS to your page head template:
+Add the CSS to your theme head:

 ```
 <!-- Slider CSS -->